-As of December 31, 2021, the Company had unrecognized tax benefits and uncertain tax positions of \$179 million.
-If such tax benefits were to be recognized for financial statement purposes, approximately \$179 million would be reflected in the Company's tax expense and affect its effective tax rate.
-We do not currently anticipate that our existing reserves related to uncertain tax positions as of December 31, 2021 will significantly increase or decrease during the twelve-month period ending December 31, 2022; however, various events could cause our current expectations to change in the future.
+As of December 31, 2022, the Company had unrecognized tax benefits and uncertain tax positions of \$198 million.
+If such tax benefits were to be recognized for financial statement purposes, approximately \$198 million would be reflected in the Company's tax expense and affect its effective tax rate.
+We do not currently anticipate that our existing reserves related to uncertain tax positions as of December 31, 2022 will significantly increase or decrease during the twelve-month period ending December 31, 2023; however, various events could cause our current expectations to change in the future.
 The Company's estimate of its unrecognized tax benefits related to uncertain tax positions requires a high degree of judgment.

-As of December 31, 2021, the Company's tax years prior to 2018 are closed for federal income tax purposes, and the IRS has completed its examination of the Company's 2018, 2019 and 2020 tax years.
+As of December 31, 2022, the Company's tax years prior to 2019 are closed for federal income tax purposes, and the IRS has completed its examination of the Company's 2019 and 2020 tax years.
 The Company's 2021 tax year is not under IRS examination.
+The Company's 2022 tax year is currently under examination by the IRS.
 Various states are currently examining the Company's prior years' state income tax returns.
-Sirius XM Holdings is under IRS audit for the 2021 tax year and has certain state income tax audits pending.
 We do not expect the ultimate disposition of these audits to have a material adverse effect on our financial position or results of operations.

-As of December 31, 2021, the Company had less than \$1 million in accrued interest and penalties recorded related to uncertain tax positions.
+As of December 31, 2022, the Company had approximately \$2 million in accrued interest and penalties recorded related to uncertain tax positions.

 On February 1, 2021, the Company entered into a tax sharing agreement with Sirius XM Holdings governing the allocation of consolidated U.S. income tax liabilities and setting forth agreements with respect to other tax matters.
-The tax sharing agreement was negotiated by the Company with a special committee of Sirius XM Holdings' board of directors, all of whom are independent of the Company, and approved by the executive committee of the Company's board of directors.
+The tax sharing agreement was negotiated by the Company with a special committee of Sirius XM Holdings' board of directors, all of whom are independent of the Company, and approved by the executive committee of the Board of Directors.
 The tax sharing agreement contains provisions that the Company believes are customary for tax sharing agreements between members of a consolidated group.